 video by lmull3, 20 Nov 2014

-The unit in this video - probably one of the earliest, given the video's 2014 date - has the model number ES-8 on the box, and the "RS-1" text on the console in a squarer font rather than the scripty original.
-I'm not sure what ES-8 signifies, but it stuck around for a few printings of the box before being changed to RS-1.
+The unit in this video - probably one of the earliest, given the video's 2014 date - has the model number ES-8 on the box.
+This is the same model number from the original patent, reinforcing my suspicion that this version comes from the original manufacturer or some other distributor, rather than Renshun.
+The "RS-1" text on the console remains, but is now printed in a squarer font rather than the scripty original.
+The ES-8 number stuck around for a few printings of the box before being changed to RS-1; presumably since they'd never actually produced an "ES-8" marked console, they eventually decided to just standardise on the better-known RS-1 designation.
 The square-font "RS-1" on the console is very rarely seen, though, and seems to have been quickly reverted back to the previous design.

 The most significant difference in this repackaged RS-1, though, is what's built in.
 The menu system is almost the same as the previous model, but the game count is much higher – no longer a measly 89(ish) games, we now have a massive 152!
 Ish.
 While many more repeats were added, this version also brings some pretty good additional games, like Batman, Doki!
 Doki!
 Yuuenchi and, uh, the Cony version of Street Fighter.
 And Plants vs Zombies is finally here, having been promised but not delivered back in 2012.